TimCares/MasterThesis/docs/thesis/experiments/cmli.typ

 last layer, as the representations are most meaningful there.

-In contrast to the standard contrastive learning, this similarity measure is not necessarily symmetric, as e.g. a text token might have a maximum cosine similarity to another image patch, than the image patch that has its maximum similarity to the text token @filip.
+In contrast to the standard contrastive learning, this similarity measure is not necessarily symmetric, as e.g. a text token might have a maximum cosine similarity to another image patch than the image patch that has its maximum similarity to the text token @filip.
 The process in illustrated in @cmli.

-#figure(
-  image(
-  width: 75%,
-  "../figures/cmli.png"),
-  caption: [For a token/patch, CMLI finds the timestep with the highest semantic match from the other modality.
-This enables the model to associate small details of image and text with each other.
-Notice how through the $max$-operation patches containing grass are always associated with the word "grass", and the words "sheep" and "head" are matched with the head of the sheep (associations created through $max$ are shown in (2)).
-The cosine similarity is then the average of all associations between an image-text pair.
-Figure inspired and adapted from @filip.
-  ],
-) <cmli>

 While this approach allows for a fine-grained alignment of image and text, its practical implementation is very computationally and memory intensive.
-For standard constrastive learning, is is sufficient to compute the cosine similarity of the global representation
+For standard constrastive learning is is sufficient to compute the cosine similarity of the global representation
 (cls token) between every possible image-text pair in a batch.
 If negative examples are gathered from all devices, then the number of dot products to compute is defined as $(B*P)^2$, with $B$ being the batch size per device, and $P$ being the number of devices (in our case GPUs).
 As we use a batch size of $B=256$ per device, and use $P=2$ GPUs,